“You should really stop doing it!”

 - They are ready to give more (the average amount of ask increases)

 - They want to be more involved with your cause (opportunity for regular giving or planned giving)

-That is why donor retention should be the central focus of your fundraising efforts.
+That is why donor retention should be the central focus of your nonprofit fundraising efforts.

 Having a good donor retention program is not an option.
 It cannot be considered a burden or be an after-thought.